ID2223KTH/id2223kth.github.io/assignments.md

 * **Lab 1:** this lab is an introduction to large-scale Machine Learning with Spark and Scala.
 In this lab, you will go through an end-to-end project by (i) discovering the given data, (ii) preparing the data for Machine Learning algorithms, (iii) selecting a model and train it, (iv) fine-tuning your model, and (v) presenting your solution.
   - Download [lab1]
-* **Lab 2:** the second lab assignment is about image Classification on FashionMNist with TensorFlow.
-It is designed to be more challenging than the MNist tutorial found on the TensorFlow website.
-It is more of an introduction to building ConvNets.
+* **Lab 2:** the second lab assignment is about image Classification, and it is more of an introduction to building ConvNets.
   - Download [lab2]
 <br>
 <hr>